The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

 See :meth:`platform.workflows.workflow.Release` for the API reference.
 ```

+The Release class is a basic implementation of the AbstractRelease class.
 An instance of the release class is passed on as an argument to any general tasks that are added to the workflow.
 Similarly in set-up to the workflow class, it implements methods from the AbstractRelease class and it is not
  recommended that the AbstractRelease class is used directly by itself.
+The properties and methods that are added to the Release class should all be relevant to the release instance.
+If they are always the same, independent of the release instance, they are better placed in the Workflow class.

 ### The release id
 The Release class always needs a release id.
 This release id is usually based on the release date, so it is unique for each release and relates to the date when
  the data became available or was processed.
+It is used for the folder paths described below.

 ### Folder paths
-The release has properties for the paths of 3 different folders:
+The Release class has properties for the paths of 3 different folders:
  * `download_folder`
  * `extract_folder`
  * `transform_folder`